 One of the main advantages of using a modular design is that the modules can be used in other designs within a family of products.
 In this camera, there are two thermal camera options (high and low resolution) which would mean that just the thermal camera module could be swapped to build a second variant.
 Modular design methodology works well if you have more than one product in your range.

 The unit has been split into three main external parts and an internal plastic frame.
 The top metal part houses both the thermal camera and the LED light, while the front and the rear plastic housing covers the main controller and the screen.
-Internally the main plastic frame holds the main PCB controller, battery and screen together in place.
+Internally the main plastic frame holds the main PCB controller, Rechargeable battery and screen together in place.

-The Front, rear housing and the frame are made of injection moulded plastic while the top holder is CNC machined.
+The front and rear housing and frame are made of injection moulded plastic, while the top holder is CNC machined.

-The front housing is held by 4 self-tapping screws, screwed into bosses in the rear housing while the top metal housing is held by 2 self-tapping screws.
-Self-tapping screws are very common in plastic products and careful consideration must be given to choosing the correct type depending on the material type.
+The front housing is held by four self-tapping screws, screwed into bosses in the rear housing, while the top metal housing is held by two self-tapping screws.
+Self-tapping screws are very common in plastic products, and careful consideration must be given to choosing the correct type depending on the material type and how much O-ring compression force is required to seal the housing.

 The front plastic housing is manufactured using multiple materials (Clear acrylic material, main polymer and rubber for soft grips) using a technique called overmoulding (overmolding).
 Although this would have further added to the overall cost, by combining those parts the assembly cost of the camera has been reduced significantly.